Xcode Happy Path

 - your build produces a local Axint Check

-- you can read the latest verdict without hunting through DerivedData
+- you can read the latest result without hunting through DerivedData

 - you can copy one repair prompt into your AI tool